luslab/oz-bulk-rnaseq/H. Differential Expression.md

 	2b.
 For each sample determine the value such that 75% of the scaled data are <= that it.
 	2c.
 Average the 75th quantiles between samples
 	2d. choose the sample whose 75th quintile is closest to the average
-3. Select the genes for calculating the scaling factors.
+3. Create a **table of log ratios to identify biased genes**.
 Do this separately for each sample relative to the reference.
-This creates a **table of log ratios to identify biased genes**
 		3a. filter out biased genes (very up/down regulated genes) by using log fold differences 3b.
 Compare remaining genes with Reference gene counts.
 Log2(Reference Gene/Sample Gene).
 If Reference gene count or sample Gene count = 0 then value is -Inf.
 		3c.
 Remove gene with Inf values (i.e. no reads mapped to gene in 1 or both samples)